willwng/AoC2021/README.md

 ## Results (For whomever it may concern)

-_If you aren't impressed with these numbers, that's because they aren't impressive_

 ![image](https://user-images.githubusercontent.com/8275672/147378154-d7eda894-78c9-42d7-9803-2685eb99a892.png)

 **What's more important** is that I had fun, and that's all that matters, amirite?